jonathandunn/earthLings/README.md

 ## Minor Language Variables

 The *Minor Languages* page covers those languages which are not common enough to be shown on the *Major Languages* page.
 Many of these languages are rare in digital contexts.
+This page includes the 253 languages which have at least 100k words in at least one of the corpora.
 Languages are listed by their ISO3 codes, which can be found here:

 https://en.wikipedia.org/wiki/Wikipedia:WikiProject_Languages/List_of_ISO_639-3_language_codes_(2019)